1987 Swedish Golf Tour (women)

 The 1987 Swedish Golf Tour was the second season of the Swedish Golf Tour, a series of professional golf tournaments for women held in Sweden.

-Tournament Director for a second year was Ulf Jacobsson, and player representative was Liv Wollin.
-Tournaments were played over 54 holes with no cut, the SI and LET events over 72 holes with cuts.
+The tournament Director for the second year was Ulf Jacobsson, and the player representative was Liv Wollin.
+Tournaments were played over 54 holes with no cuts, and the SI and LET events were over 72 holes with cuts.

 Schedule

 The season consisted of 9 events played between May and September.
 The tour planned to continue Kristianstad Ladies Open and Aspeboda Ladies Open as Ladies European Tour events and added the European Masters, slated to be the richest LET event of the season with a purse of 1,100,000, but ultimately withdrew all three from the LET.